 ÉPA believes that VCS are inapplicable to this action.
 Today's action does not require the public to perform activities conducive to the use of VCS.

 List of Subjects in 40 CFR Part 52

-Environmental protection, Air pollution control, Hydrocarbons, Incorporation by reference, Intergovernmental relations, Nitrogen oxides, Ozone, Reporting and recordkeeping requirements, Volatile organic compounds.
+Environmental protection, Air pollution control, Hydrocarbons, Nitrogen dioxide, Ozone.

 Authority: 42 U.S.C.
 7401 et seq.
-Dated: November 29, 1999.
+Dated: November 30, 1999.